Salesforce DX - the new Salesforce developer experience

 What Salesforce DX isn’t

 It’s not the finished product, yet.
 In fact, it’s not available to the vast majority of users and there’s currently no hint of a release date for GA.
-It’s also not a silver bullet to solve all of you release management problems, from what we’ve seen so far.
+It’s also not a silver bullet to solve all of your release management problems, from what we’ve seen so far.

 Current challenges resulting from limitations of the structure of metadata and the metadata API in terms of supported types, idiosyncrasies, and dependencies will still persist.
 Want to deploy changes to a flow?
 The existing gotchas will likely still apply.
 Deploying changes to profiles?
 You’ll still need to dive into the xml.
 Metadata incompatibilities because of different org versions?
 You’ll still need to handle these.
 The new tools will provide a vastly superior alternative to the popular combination of Ant and Jenkins, but the bigger issue - that building a valid deployment package is difficult, error prone and time consuming - will still persist, at least for the time being.
 The few issues called out above are the tip of the iceberg.